kookiatsuetrong/cool/README.md

 It supports only encapsulation and abstraction, no inheritance or polymorphism for the current version.

+The other benefit of the Cool! programming language is small library or framework.
+A large framework language like Java or C# is very hard to remember how to do a common task.
+But the Cool! programming language has only 20-30 methods such as File.read(), Integer.parse(), System.log().

 # The Hello World program
 Program written by the Cool! programming language starts from the start() method of the Main class.
 So let's start by writing the first Hello World program: